lhrolim/softwrench/softwrench.sW4.WebMobile/plugins/cordova-sqlite-evcore-extbuild-free/README.md

 - Integration with JXCore for Cordova (must be built without sqlite(3) built-in)
 - Delete an open database inside a statement or transaction callback.
 - WITH clause (not supported by some older sqlite3 versions)
+- Handling of invalid transaction and transaction.executeSql arguments
+- Use of database locations on macOS
+- Use of very large REAL numbers such as 1234567890123.4
+- More emojis and other 4-octet UTF-8 characters
+- `?NNN`/`:AAA`/`@AAAA`/`$AAAA` parameter placeholders ref: <https://www.sqlite.org/lang_expr.html#varparam>, <https://www.sqlite.org/c3ref/bind_blob.html>)
+- Single-statement and SQL batch transaction calls with invalid arguments (TBD behavior subject to change)

 <!-- END Further testing needed -->